xieyuheng/inner/IDONTKNOW.md

 > but a reasonable term-graph implementation
 > should be able to keep them linear via sharing.

+I already know how to implement interaction nets, which are linear, but a good starting point.

 # Lambda Cube

 Why complicated kinding?